marcosoikawa/Labs/aks-multicluster-kubnet/README.md

 # Configure Azure Kubernetes Service (AKS) in multi cluster envoronment, with kubnet with basic networking

-This article shows you how to set up for demo proposes a environment with many scenarios for AKS, using kubnet, with basic networking (working with public ip, not recomended for production environments)
+This LAB shows you how to set up for demo proposes a environment for multicluster AKS, using an Application Gateway for balance between AKS clusters, using an APIM (API Management) in front.
+This scenario uses kubnet, with basic networking (working with public ip, not recomended for production environments)

 # Architecture diagram